linux-integrity/ima-doc/ima-concepts.rst

    TODO classify unsupported hash algorithms

-**Integrity violations** include open writers or Time of Measure / Time of Use (ToMToU).
+**Integrity violations** include "open writers" or "Time of Measure / Time of Use (ToMToU)".
 They are logged in the :ref:`template-hash` field of the :ref:`ima-event-log`.

-Open writers means a file was first open for write and now is open for read, because the writer can write while the reader is doing a measurement.
+"Open writers" means a file was first open for write and now is open for read, because the writer can write while the reader is doing a measurement.

-Time of Measure / Time of Use means a file was first open for read and now is open for write, so the measured file can be modified.
+"Time of Measure / Time of Use" means a file was first open for read and now is open for write, so the measured file can be modified.

 An example of an open writers audit event is: